 Your oral health is about a lot more than just the health of your teeth, gums, and mouth.
 If you don’t take good care of your mouth, it could lead to disastrous consequences for other parts of your body.
 Harmful bacteria can build-up in your mouth and if not cleaned properly, those bacteria can get into your bloodstream and cause infection and inflammation just about anywhere.

 To be sure you are taking good care of your oral health and to prevent further health complications, be sure to see your Royal Oak, MI dentist regularly.
 We like to see our patients for checkups and cleanings every six months.
-You can call our office today at 248-712-1522 to schedule an appointment at North Oaks Dental and see what we can do for you.
+You can call our office today at 248-220-7021 to an appointment at North Oaks Dental and see what we can do for you.
 In the meantime, learn more about some of the serious health issues that are linked to bad oral health.

 Heart Disease & Oral Health